NotAProfDev/openfigi-rs/CONTRIBUTING.md

-# Contributing to gleif-rs
+# Contributing to openfigi-rs

-Thank you for your interest in contributing to gleif-rs! ❤️ Your support and collaboration are greatly appreciated.
+Thank you for your interest in contributing to openfigi-rs! ❤️ Your support and collaboration are greatly appreciated.

 ## How to Contribute